free shipping from a purchase value of 49 euros in germany.

 Rights of Data Subjects

-• Right of withdrawal for consents:** You have the right to revoke consents at any time.
+• Right to Withdraw Consent: You have the right to withdraw your consent at any time.

-• Right of access: You have the right to request confirmation as to whether the data in question will be processed and to be informed of this data and to receive further information and a copy of the data in accordance with the provisions of the law.
+• Right of Access: You have the right to request confirmation as to whether your personal data is being processed, as well as access to that data, additional information, and a copy of the data in accordance with legal requirements.

-• Right to Erasure and Right to Restriction of Processing: In accordance with the statutory provisions, you have the right to demand that the relevant data be erased immediately or, alternatively, to demand that the processing of the data be restricted in accordance with the statutory provisions.
+• Right to erasure and restriction of processing: In accordance with legal requirements, you have the right to request that data concerning you be erased without delay or, alternatively, to request a restriction on the processing of such data in accordance with legal requirements.

-• Right to data portability: You have the right to receive data concerning you which you have provided to us in a structured, common and machine-readable format in accordance with the legal requirements, or to request its transmission to another controller.
+• Right to Data Portability: You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used, and machine-readable format, in accordance with legal requirements, or to request that it be transferred to another data controller.

-• Complaint to the supervisory authority: In accordance with the law and without prejudice to any other administrative or judicial remedy, you also have the right to lodge a complaint with a data protection supervisory authority, in particular a supervisory authority in the Member State where you habitually reside, the supervisory authority of your place of work or the place of the alleged infringement, if you consider that the processing of personal data concerning you infringes the GDPR.
+• Complaint to a Supervisory Authority: In accordance with legal requirements and without prejudice to any other administrative or judicial remedy, you also have the right to lodge a complaint with a data protection supervisory authority—in particular, a supervisory authority in the Member State where you habitually reside— the supervisory authority of your place of work or the location of the alleged infringement, if you believe that the processing of your personal data violates the GDPR.

 Use of Cookies